sneseric/wizarr-launcher/README.md

 ## Prerequisites

 Ensure the following tools are installed before setup:
-* Docker Desktop (must be running on Windows/Mac/Linux)
+* Docker
 * Git
 * Python 3.8+

+I am not the creator of Wizarr.
+Credit to [mtthidoteu](https://github.com/mtthidoteu) for Wizarr software.<br>
+Documentation for Wizarr can be found [here](https://github.com/wizarrrr/wizarr).

 ---